Uilson

-Uilson Pedruzzi de Oliveira (born 28 April 1994), simply known as Uilson, is a Brazilian footballer who plays for Coimbra as a goalkeeper.
+Uilson Pedruzzi de Oliveira (born 28 April 1994), simply known as Uilson, is a Brazilian footballer who last played for Coimbra as a goalkeeper.

 Career

 Born in Nanuque, Minas Gerais, Uilson joined Atlético Mineiro's youth setup in 2005, aged 11, after a brief stint at neighbouring América Mineiro.
 He made his professional – and Série A – debut on 25 October 2014, replacing field player Cesinha in a 3–2 home win against Sport Recife, after starter Victor was sent off.

 On 7 December Uilson was handed his first start, playing the full 90 minutes in a 0–0 away draw against Botafogo.

 He was part of the Brazil Olympic squad that won the gold medal at the 2016 Summer Olympics.